ghaiklor/slides.ghaiklor.com/src/2021-08-18-wix-type-challenges.md

 <v-clicks>

-- Wix for almost 2 years now
+- Working at Wix for almost 2 years
 - Infrastructure team (frameworks, build tools, etc)
 - Too noisy when there is nothing to do